oda-hub/hugo-odahub/content/_index.md

 To learn how to add a workflow to MMODA, see [Development Guide](docs/guide-development).

 To understand a bit better the ontology of MMODA, see [Ontology Guide](docs/guide-ontology).

+To learn how to convert an MMODA workflow to Galaxy tool, see [Galaxy guide](docs/guide-galaxy).